 By investing in local agriculture, you help support the livelihood of a young farmer and an alternative to the harms of the industrial food system.
 You know exactly where your vegetables are coming from, who grew them and how they were grown.
 You can be confident that labourers aren’t being exploited, toxic chemicals aren’t ending up in the ecosystem and that your food isn’t travelling thousands of kilometres to get to your plate.

-CSA members are welcome to stop by the farm and check out our growing practices anytime.
+CSA members are welcome to stop by the farm and check out my growing practices anytime.

 It’s an easy and convenient way to make sure the food you’re eating aligns with your values of sustainability and justice!

 Members sign up for a weekly box and pay upfront for the produce they will be receiving.

 Most farms ask for the sum for the whole season to be paid in the spring, which allows the farmer to buy all the supplies needed for a successful growing season like seeds, compost and new tools.